 Your body will still get enough protein, minerals, fluids, and salt.
 But since chronic diarrhea and rectal bleeding can lead to nutrient and mineral deficiencies, your doctor may want you to add a multivitamin or other supplement to your diet.

-What you can eat on a low-residue diet:
+What you can eat on a low fiber diet:

 - milk, cottage cheese, pudding, or yogurt